zdenda-online/dxcrypto/README.md

 DXCrypto: Easy Java Cryptography
 ================================
-Simple Java library for cryptography (hashing and encryption) built purely on Java SE without transitive dependencies.
+Simple Java library for cryptography (hashing and encryption) built purely on Java SE without any dependencies.

 I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions it uses.
 In many cases, programmer needs simpler API, so this library provides higher